 So how do you learn this critical insight?
 You could ask every employee what they feel their strengths and weaknesses are through surveys.
 You could also test their understanding through quizzes.
 However, both of these approaches limit your understanding of what people know and perceive about security.
 Unfortunately, this doesn’t always translate into what people do.
 For example, accord to a 2017 Lastpass survey, 91% of people understand the risk of reusing passwords, and yet 61% use the same or similar passwords.

 There is a better way to go about this.
 By leveraging the data that exists on a network, it is possible to observe how securely an employee behaves on the network and on their devices.
 The Elevate Platform actually measures where each employee and each team excels and where they need additional help based on the behaviors they exhibit over time.
 For example, it can measure that Timothy continuously uses weak passwords, yet Amy uses LastPass like a pro.

 It can also measure how well (or not) the sales team can detect phishing threats or whether the marketing team is at risk for public information exploits.

 2. Provide Targeted Training

-On a periodic basis, employees receive an email report from Elevate Snapshot showing them how they’re doing and giving them specific action items to help them boost their scores.
+On a periodic basis, employees receive an email report from the Elevate Platform showing them how they’re doing and giving them specific action items to help them boost their scores.
 Because we’ve purposely built-in social proof to the tool, showing an employee how their security chops stack up to their team and the company at large, the motivation is there for them to improve.
 And if it only takes a few minutes of additional security awareness training to clear up any gaps in knowledge, that’s an easy enough action for even a busy employee to take!

 3. Develop Role-Based Training